 What is the Bundle of Rights Theory?

 The bundle of rights in real estate theory is the common way to explain the concept of real estate property ownership.
-These rights are transferred along with the property when it is purchased.
+These bundle of rights are transferred along with the property when it is purchased.
 The person or people who holds the title of the real estate property owns these rights.
-The rights in the bundle include possession, control, exclusion, enjoyment and disposition.
+The rights in the bundle include possession, control, right of exclusion, right of enjoyment and disposition.

 The First Right: Right of Possession

 The first bundle of rights in real estate is the right of possession.
-When you purchase a property and hold title to it you have the right of possession.
+When you purchase a property and hold title to it you have the right to use the property.
 Also, you must pay for the property with cash or have a mortgage on the property to enjoy the right of possession.
-To continue the right of possession you must pay taxes, pay homeowners association fees and abide by any rules and regulations of the association.
+To continue the right to use the property you must pay taxes, pay homeowners association fees and abide by any rules and regulations of the association.

 The Second Right: Right of Control

-As a real estate property owner you have the right to control or use the property how you desire.
-You can live in it, let other family members or friends live in it and so on.
+As a real property owner you have the right to control or use the property how you desire.
+You can live in it, let other family members or friends live in it and have the right to sell.
 However, you must obey the law.
 If there are city occupancy standards you must adhere to them and not have too many people living in the home.
 You must also adhere to any covenants or restrictions placed by the homeowners association.
 For example, if having an above ground pool isn’t allowed, then you cannot have one.
+But overall, you have the right of control.

 The Third Right: Right of Enjoyment

-As a property owner you have the right to enjoy your property as long as you are not doing anything illegal on the property.
-You must obey city, county, state and federal laws.
+As a property owner, you have the right to enjoy your property as long as you are not doing anything illegal on the property.
+You must obey city, county, state, and federal laws.
 For example, you cannot run a drug dealership out of the property or have a methamphetamine lab on the property.
-This applies to inside the property and on the land that is owned with the property.
+This applies to inside the real property and on the land that is owned with the property.

 The Fourth Right: Right of Exclusion

-You don’t have to allow anyone in or on your property when you own it.
+The fourth bundle of rights says, you don’t have to allow anyone in or on your property when you own it.
+This is known as the right of exclusion.
 No one has the right to be on your land or come inside your home without your permission.
 Of course, there are exceptions to this.
-If a law enforcement officer comes to the door with a warranty to search the property you have to let him or her in.
+If a law enforcement officer comes to the door with a warrant to search the property you have to let him or her in.
 If a utility company needs to repair a utility box that is on an easement of your property you have to allow this.
+This is the fourth bundle of rights.

 The Fifth Right: Right of Disposition